ninaelkadi/poppy/soybean/README.md

 Although deforestation is happening at a slower rate in 2023 than it has in years prior in the Amazon, rates of destruction are rising in the cerrado, “an ecosystem that sits atop one of the world’s largest sweetwater aquifers.”59 And with global demand for soy only rising, will the soybean overtake that landscape too?
 According to the United Nations, the world produces enough food to feed everyone and have food leftover.60 And yet, we are clearing land to make room for a commodity crop which, at its core, feeds animals.
 The soybean has long been a source of prosperity for humans.
 Now, the replacement of ecosystems with soybeans is one large factor in the acceleration of anthropogenic climate change.
 Although humans are still choosing soybeans, a question naturally arises: should we?

 ## References
+[^1] Environmental Working Group, “Americans Eat Their Weight in Genetically Engineered Food,” October 15, 2012, https://www.ewg.org/news-insights/news-release/americans-eat-their-weight-genetically-engineered-food.
-[^1] Christine M. Du Bois, The Story of Soy, Illustrated edition (London: Reaktion Books, 2018), 9–10.
+[^2]Christine M. Du Bois, The Story of Soy, Illustrated edition (London: Reaktion Books, 2018), 9–10.
-[^2] Claiton Marcio da Silva and Claudio de Majo, “Towards the Soyacene: Narratives for an Environmental History of Soy in Latin America’s Southern Cone,” Historia Ambiental Latinoamericana y Caribeña (HALAC) Revista de La Solcha 11, no. 1 (April 16, 2021): 330. https://doi.org/10.32991/2237-2717.2021v11i1. p329-356
+[^3] Claiton Marcio da Silva and Claudio de Majo, “Towards the Soyacene: Narratives for an Environmental History of Soy in Latin America’s Southern Cone,” Historia Ambiental Latinoamericana y Caribeña (HALAC) Revista de La Solcha 11, no. 1 (April 16, 2021): 330. https://doi.org/10.32991/2237-2717.2021v11i1. p329-356
+[^4] Ernst Langthaler, “Great Accelerations: Soy and Its Global Trade Network, 1950–2020,” in The Age of the Soybean, ed.
+Claiton Marcio da Silva and Claudio de Majo, An Environmental History of Soy During the Great Acceleration (Winwick, UK: White Horse Press, 2022), 78. https://www.jstor.org/stable/j.ctv309h1fx.10
+[^5] “USDA ERS - Recent Trends in GE Adoption.” https://www.ers.usda.gov/data-products/adoption-of-genetically-engineered-crops-in-the-u-s/recent-trends-in-ge-adoption/
+[^6] Pablo Lapegna and Johana Kunin, “The Impact of Soybeans in Argentina and Beyond: A Double-Edged Sword?,” ReVista. https://revista.drclas.harvard.edu/the-impact-of-soybeans-in-argentina-and-beyond-a-double-edged-sword/